johsteffens/beth/doc/bcore/btcl.md

 # Operators

-Each operator has a unique priority.
+Each operator has a numeric priority.
 On chained operations, higher priority operators are evaluated before lower priority operators.
 Equal operators are evaluated in the chained order (e.g. ```3 - 1 - 1 == 2```).
 Additionally operators are grouped into priority-groups.
 Each group is associated with a letter A ...
+E. Operators in group A have highest and also identical prority.
-E. A higher letter means lower priority.
+All other operators have each a unique priority.
+A higher group letter means lower priority.

-The lists below are sorted in descending priority.
+A lower position within the group means lower priority.

 ## Group A - Binary